Tom Collins

 Frequently Asked Questions

-Can I use different types of gin for a Tom Collins?
+What type of gin is best for a Tom Collins?

 What is the best way to garnish a Tom Collins?

-The classic garnish for a Tom Collins includes a maraschino cherry and an orange slice.
-For an added touch, consider using a twist of lemon peel to enhance the citrus aroma and visual appeal.
+The classic garnish for a Tom Collins includes a maraschino cherry and an orange slice, which not only adds visual appeal but also enhances the drink's citrusy flavor.
+For an extra touch, consider adding a sprig of fresh mint for added aroma and a pop of color.